fitchtech/azure-devops/docs/steps/test/visualStudioTest.md

 ## Steps Template Usage

-- This template is used to run VSTest jobs for tests such as Build Verification or Functional Tests.
+- This template is used to run VSTest jobs for tests such as Build Verification or Functional Tests
 - To run the test the job needs to dotNet build the test project or download an artifact of the build.
 - This template has an option to replace tokens in target files with variables.
 This is useful when you need to use variables to replace values in files
+- You can define the test plan and suite for a vsTest.
+This requires you [create a test plan](https://docs.microsoft.com/en-us/azure/devops/test/create-a-test-plan?view=azure-devops) in Azure DevOps

 ## Steps Template Schema